am-mann/am-mann.github.io/_posts/2021-04-01-coldweather.markdown

 paper: https://www.tandfonline.com/doi/full/10.1080/07055900.2021.1915238#d1e208

 ---
-Looked at the decline of very cold days in the Arctic and its local effects
+Looked at the decline of cold days in the Arctic and its local effects